Nick Daicos

-Nick Daicos (born 3 January 2003) is a professional Australian rules football player who plays for the Collingwood Football Club in the Australian Football League (AFL).
+Nicholas Daicos (born 3 January 2003) is a professional Australian rules football player who plays for the Collingwood Football Club.
 Daicos is the son of Peter Daicos, who played for Collingwood in the VFL/AFL, and the younger brother of Josh Daicos, who also plays for Collingwood.

 Daicos was drafted with pick 4 in the 2021 AFL draft under the father–son rule.
-Gold Coast made a bid for him with a later draft pick but Collingwood matched their bid.